Ildemaro Vargas Preview, Player Props: Nationals vs. Red Sox

-On Wednesday, Ildemaro Vargas (.214 on-base percentage in past 10 games, 65 points below season-long percentage) and the Washington Nationals face the Boston Red Sox, whose starting pitcher will be James Paxton.
-First pitch is at 7:05 PM ET.
+Ildemaro Vargas -- with an on-base percentage of .220 in his past 10 games, 58 points lower than his season-long percentage -- will be in action for the Washington Nationals against the Boston Red Sox, with Chris Sale on the mound, on August 17 at 4:05 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Red Sox.
+In his most recent game he had a one-hit performance (1-for-4) against the Red Sox.

 Ildemaro Vargas Game Info & Props vs. the Red Sox